code0monkey1/learn-typescript-fullstackopen/README.md

       >A good rule of thumb is to try importing a module using the import statement first.
 We will always use this method in the frontend.
 If import does not work, try a combined method: import ... = require('...').

-1. Install the types for express :
-   `npm install --save-dev @types/express`

 1. Enable auto-reloading to improve our workflow by Installing `ts-node-dev` :